matthiasplappert/InstapaperKit/README.md

 ### Providing an OAuth Consumer Key and Secret

 Start by setting your OAuth consumer key and secret.
-If you donÕt have those yet, you have to [request them](http://www.instapaper.com/main/request_oauth_consumer_token).
+If you donâ€™t have those yet, you have to [request them](http://www.instapaper.com/main/request_oauth_consumer_token).

     [IKEngine setOAuthConsumerKey:@"your application's consumer key"